 #3: Iggy Azalea’s Whiteness

 If you’re one of the people who is pulling your kid out of school and refusing to go to the mall because you’re afraid of catching Ebola, I promise I’m not judging you.
 This entire post is just a ruse to keep you from showing up at my house and plundering the fully stocked fallout shelter I’m having installed next week.

 Are YOU worried about Ebola?
-Do you think the media is playing on people’s fears, or is the government lying to us?
+Do you think the media is playing on people’s fears?
 What recent realizations have blown your mind?

 Also: This post is unabashedly written for people in the West, who are losing their shite every time someone complains of a fever.
 The spread of Ebola in West Africa is horrifying and we need to spend more time and effort on mobilizing relief and containment efforts so that no more moms, dads, brothers, sisters, and little babies have to die from it.
 I find it a tad bit appalling that we’re all so focused on hating the people who’ve dared to be diagnosed in America, while not worrying about the thousands who are dying overseas in countries with underdeveloped infrastructures we’re partially to blame for creating.
 Okay, carry on.

 Want to keep in touch?
 Drop your email below and I'll send you FULL POSTS anytime I write something new.
 Only want to know book news?
 Get on the list here.